 Terlingua isn’t a town, but refers to the region, which includes the Ghost Town, as well as the hamlets of Lajitas and Study Butte.
 Here is just a few of the things to do….

 Big Bend Stables and Lajitas Stables offer 1/2 day, day and even 3 day trips into the Chihuahua Desert!
 We loved it, and it’s an incredible way to experience Big Bend!
-Click HERE to read more.
+We love it so much, we’ve ridden with them 3 times, doing the 2 hour in Study Butte and the 3-day in Lajitas, which takes you through Big Bend Ranch State Park and camping on private land.
+It’s really amazing and we’re looking forward to our next time!

 Just past Lajitas and the Big Bend Ranch State Park, the Rio Grande tumbles across the landscape.
 Far Flung Outdoor Center offers river rafting trips from a 1/2 day to 30 days!
 They also offer jeep, ATV and hiking tours!
 Please click HERE to visit their website.